+"Regular" unleaded gasoline with a pump (R+M)/2 octane rating of 87 is recommended.
 Some stations offer fuels posted as "Regular" with an octane rating below 87, particularly in high altitude areas.
-Fuels with octane levels below 87 are not recommended for either engine.
+Fuels with octane levels below 87 are not recommended.
+Premium fuel will provide improved performance and is recommended for severe duty usage such as trailer tow.

 Do not be concerned if your engine sometimes knocks lightly.
 However, if it knocks heavily while you are using fuel with the recommended octane rating, see your authorized dealer to prevent any engine damage.